wellenvogel/esp32-nmea2000/lib/exampletask/Readme.md

  * add capabilities (since 20231105 - as an alternative to a static DECLARE_CAPABILITY )
  * add a user task (since 20231105 - as an alternative to a static DECLARE_USERTASK)
  * store or read task interface data (see below)
+ * add a request handler for web requests (since 202411xx) - see registerRequestHandler in the API

  __Interfacing between Task__